Mercer Advisors Logo

 If you are unmarried:

 • Hopefully, each of you has a will.
-If you don’t have a will, the government will make decisions for you, and these decisions might not be what you originally wanted.
+If you don’t have a will, the government will make decisions for you, and these decisions might not be what you want.
 If you want your assets to go to your intended partner, a will or estate plan is the best way to make sure your wishes are carried out.

 • Do you own a business?
 Have other property?
 Without a proper estate plan, the transfer of an ongoing business, real estate or other property may be at risk.
 You don’t want a business you built with your partner to wind up in someone else’s hands.